 Recognizing BERT’s Capabilities

 The algorithm is another attempt from Google to understand sentences, content, and search queries on a deeper level.
 They now have the help of natural language processing (NPL).

 This new algorithm model is all about boosting language understanding and analyzing context.
 This will allow users to perform more natural searches.
 To accomplish this, Google’s new algorithm doesn’t process words individually.
 Instead, it focuses on determining the relationship between all words in a sentence.

 According to Google, “BERT models can therefore consider the full context of a word by looking at the words that come before and after it.”
-The fact that the search engine can now interpret the meaning of individual words more accurately opens the door for many possibilities.
+The fact that the search engine can now interpret the meaning of individual words more accurately opens the door to many possibilities.
 For example, Google can now examine the use of prepositions in search queries.

 Let me illustrate my point.
-These is one of the three examples the search engine has shared with the public.
+There is one of the three examples the search engine has shared with the public.

-Imagine someone searched for “2019 brazil traveler to usa need a visa.”
+Imagine someone searched for “2019 brazil traveller to the USA need a visa.”
 Here, “to” is the magic word.

 The way Google relates that word with the sentence is crucial for two reasons: understanding the true meaning of the query and delivering accurate results.

-Before BERT, Google would show results pertaining to a U.S. citizen traveling to Brazil.
+Before BERT, Google would show results pertaining to a U.S. citizen travelling to Brazil.
 Now, the search algorithm can analyze the sentence as a whole and establish its context.
 This time, Google will return the right result: whether a Brazilian citizen needs a visa to enter the U.S.

 For users, this is a significant improvement.
 Since BERT can now better identify how human beings communicate, people can find more accurate results while searching in a more natural way — instead of feeling forced to refine their Google-Fu.

-So, now that you know what BERT is trying to accomplish, let’s get into the nitty-gritty: how to incorporate it to your SEO strategy.
+So, now that you know what BERT is trying to accomplish, let’s get into the nitty-gritty: how to incorporate it into your SEO strategy.

 Revolutionizing Content Marketing